For ease of reading, we have divided this policy into several sections:

 2.1 We may collect the following types of information, some or all of which may be classified as personal data:-

 (a) Personal details which are submitted by you on registration to validate your identity, for example name, address, e-mail address, telephone number.

-(b) Information which you volunteer and submit to the Site either in your CV, profile or otherwise about your experience, abilities and the services you offer.
+(b) Information which you volunteer and submit to the Site either in your CV, profile, through uploads to or posts you make on the Site, or otherwise about your experience, abilities and the services you offer.
 This may include date of birth, academic record, profile picture, personal website.
-Please do not post or add personal data to your profile that you don't want to be publically available.
+Please do not post or add personal data to your profile that you don't want to be publicly available.

-(c) Information that we receive from other users or third parties who are permitted to give information about you.
-Others may post, write about and 'tag' you or link to your profile.
+(c) Information that we receive from other Users, or third parties who are permitted to give information about you, who post content on the Site that includes information about you or may otherwise 'tag' you or link to your profile (for example by identifying you as part of a team in a show reel item).
 If you request a testimony from a user, you can choose whether to publish this or not.

 (d) Customers and partners may provide data to us.
 We work closely with third parties (including for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers and search information providers and may receive information about you from them.
 At present these are: